 That’s why we rely on a diverse group of writers, educators, and other experts to share their tips on everything from the way product application varies to the best sheet mask for your individual needs.

 We only recommend something we genuinely love, so if you see a shop link to a specific product or brand, know that it’s been thoroughly researched by our team.

 Massaging the oil into the scalp increases blood circulation, which may improve hair growth.
-Applying oil to the scalp may also prevent dandruff.
+Applying oil to the scalp may also

 Follow these steps to give hair oiling a try: